 Architects and designers are increasingly using glass in buildings because of its adaptability and versatility.
 The qualities and applications of glass are far from solitary or straightforward.
 It also improves a building's appearance and ambiance by allowing light in, providing a sense of space, and adding simple modernity and flair.
+Whilst expert glaziers will be able to guide you to find the ideal type of glass for your unique needs, it's important to first get an idea of each type of glass and their unique properties.

 Here is a compilation of different types of glass and what makes them awesome: